 Hue, Vietnam – Hue University of Medicine and Pharmacy (HueUMP)

 HVO volunteers provide guidance in post-graduate and Master’s-level education in nursing.
-They assist Hue University faculty with nursing education methods, and offer continuing education for current hospital nurses in topics identified by the Hue University nursing department.
+They assist Hue University faculty with nursing education methods and offer continuing education for current hospital nurses in topics identified by the Hue University nursing department.
 HVO volunteers also assist with training workshops hosted throughout the year.
 These workshops will be two weeks in length and focus on 1-2 topics identified by the Hue University nursing department.

 Qualifications: Master’s degree; current license (active or retired); 2 years of teaching experience in nursing; expertise in a particular area.
+No opportunities for those-in-training.

 Housing: Volunteer responsible for housing; information on nearby facilities provided.